jschnab/systems_design/key-value-store/README.md

 To replay `CREATE_NS`, we put a record to the master memtable that has the namespace name as the key, `NULL` as the value, and 0 as the value size.

-To replay `ADD_SST_SEG`, we put a record to the master memtable that has the namespace name as the key, and serialized SST segment paths (all paths to be added) as the value.
+To replay `INSERT`, we put a record to the master memtable that has the namespace name as the key, and serialized SST segment paths (all paths to be added) as the value.
 The WAL stores the full value.